-Cyber SecurityEngineers
+Cyber Security Engineer

 Main function

-To lead the development of a testbed within the Cyber Innovation Hub, taking responsibility for the maintenance, optimization and enhancement of digital and physical environments on the testbed.
+To lead the development of a AI testbed within the Cyber Innovation Hub, taking responsibility for the maintenance, optimization and enhancement of AI digital and physical environments on the testbed.
 To provide advice, guidance and support to industry stakeholders, and lead strategy for cyber-attack scenario development within this area.
 Further support the OT training courses with OT exercises development and help in the execution.

 Main duties

-To provide support to cyber security researchers and start-ups to setup, configure and use the cyber range for advanced cyber-attack and defence research, and take responsibility for resolving issues independently using judgement and creativity to suggest the most appropriate course of action and ensuring complex and conceptual issues and solutions are understood by the audience.
+To provide support to cyber security researchers and start-ups to setup, configure and use the AI and cyber range for advanced cyber-attack and defence research, and take responsibility for resolving issues independently using judgement and creativity to suggest the most appropriate course of action and ensuring complex and conceptual issues and solutions are understood by the audience.

-Investigate and analysis specific issues within cyber security, creating recommendation reports, supported by advances within cyber security research.
+Investigate and analysis specific issues within cyber and AI security, creating recommendation reports, supported by advances within AI and cyber security research.

-Ensure that the provision of the cyber security expertise as well as testbed development and support is delivered to the institution, proactively changing the delivery according to customer requirements.
+Ensure that the provision of the cyber security expertise as well as AI testbed development and support is delivered to the institution, proactively changing the delivery according to customer requirements.

 Collaborate with others in order to make recommendations for developments of established processes and procedures.